pact-foundation/docs.pact.io/CONTRIBUTING.md

 # Contributing

 Contributions are very welcome, from beginners and experienced Pact users alike.
+Please chat to us in the `#documentation` channel of the [Pact Foundation Slack workspace](https://slack.pact.io) if you have any questions or suggestions, or raise an issue in the Github repository for bugs that you can't submit a PR for yourself.

 ## Content updates